 Research, analysis and control services provided in the market, proposed measures for preventive measures in order to protect the rights of consumers and initiating audits based on complaints or on the exercise of competence 'ex-officio';

-Participate in the work of professional organizations and the public consultation on the rights and protection of consumer rights;
+Participating in the work of professional organizations and the public consultation on the rights and protection of consumer rights;

-Prepares various reports of internal and external use.
+Preparing various reports of internal and external use.

 RAEPC has been a member of the working group for drafting the strategy "Protecting children from the dangers on the Internet - PROCON", which is managed by European Union Office in Kosovo and financed the printing of the 1200 guidelines for parents and educators and guidance for children, associated with online child safety, which will be distributed in schools in Kosovo.
 RAEPC also, with the aim of awareness of consumer rights has printed guide for the rights of end users (consumers), which are also distributed to operators selling points.